osmcode/osmium-tool/man/osmium-fileinfo.md

     id, and whether there were multiple versions of the same object in the file (history files and change files can have that).
 See the **osmium-sort**(1) man page for details of the expected ordering.

+Metadata
+:   This section shows which metadata attributes are used in the file.
+    It contains information which attributes are used by all objects in the file and which are only used by some objects.
+This section is only shown if the **--extended** option was used because the whole file has to be read.

 This commands reads its input file only once, ie. it can read from STDIN.